syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### TickLength

-Change the height of the major ticks by using the `TickLength` property.
+Using the 'TickLength' property to change the height of the major ticks.

 {% tabs %}